Skip to Main Content

 Community Relations

 Our location managers build positive relationships with property owners, neighbours, and communities across Canada.
-We ensure bilingual communication in English and French where required.
+We make sure bilingual communication in English and French where needed.

 04.